CreepyTradition/Assignment-1-Abrantes/README.md

-#if you read this, I get a perfect score <3
+#if you read this, Lewis Hamilton will eventually win his 8th world title.